-In addition, sometimes the change made by group A is not necessarily totally acceptable to group B. Specifically for the SA/ASTM problem there are some SAs that say this is the same as the ASTM of a specific edition with an exception.
+In addition, sometimes the change made by group A is not necessarily totally acceptable to group B. Specifically for the SA/ASTM problem, there are some SAs that say they are the same as the ASTM of a specific edition with an exception.
 Or they might just keep the earlier edition that they had adopted.

-Because of this inherent lag, standards groups spend a fair amount of effort letting you know which edition of a standard they have accepted is the one that is operative in that code.
+Because of this inherent lag, standards groups spend a fair amount of effort letting you know which edition of a standard they have accepted for use in that code.
 Typically, B31 and other standards will list the standard without an edition in the body of their code.
 Then they will offer an appendix to the code that lists the editions that are currently approved.
 Every attempt is made to keep the inherent lag in timing to a minimum.